New Netflix documentary on ‘multi-layered’ Michael Schumacher | Malay Mail

-PARIS, July 30 — Seven-time Formula One world champion Michael Schumacher is the subject of a new Netflix documentary to be released on September 15, the platform announced today.
+NEW YORK, Aug 1 — Seven-time Formula One world champion Michael Schumacher is the subject of a new Netflix documentary to be released on September 15, the platform announced on Friday.

 The film titled Schumacher retraces the life and career of the German driver, who has not been seen in public since a serious skiing accident in 2013, and promises unseen archive material that shows the “many facets of his multi-layered personality”.